A glossary of inside jokes and references from the No Laying Up podcast

 Strapped series,

-win and lose money based on how they play that day.
-Collectively they need to reach a score
+win or lose money based on how they play that day.
+Collectively they need to reach a certain score

 threshold to break even, based on a modified Stableford scoring format.
 For every point they score above

-or below the target, they either gain or lose $2.
+or below the target, they gain or lose $2.
+As of Strapped Arizona, which premiered July 2023,

 podcast, hosts TC & Big Randy opine on various topics and news of the day.
 Much of it is sent in